A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Acknowledgments

-The authors thank the investigators, staff, and participants of MESA for their valuable contributions.
-A full list of participating MESA investigators and institutions can be found at \url{http://www.mesa-nhlbi.org}.
+We are grateful to the editor, associate editor, and three referees for their constructive and insightful feedback that significantly improved our paper.
+The authors also thank the investigators, staff, and participants of MESA for their valuable contributions.
+A full list of participating MESA investigators and institutions can be found at \url{https://www.mesa-nhlbi.org}.

-\begin{funding} This research was partially supported by National Institutes of Health (P30 CA-16042, UL1TR000124-02, and P01AT003960, GL), the National Institute of General Medical Sciences (R35GM141798, HZ), the National Human Genome Research Institute (R01HG006139, HZ and JJZ), the National Science Foundation (DMS-2054253, HZ and JJZ; IIS-2205441, GL, HZ, and JJZ), the National Heart, Lung, and Blood Institute (R21HL150374, JJZ, 75N92020D00001, HHSN268201500003I, N01-HC-95159, 75N92020D00005, N01-HC-95160, 75N92020D00002, N01-HC-95161, 75N92020D00003, N01-HC-95162, 75N92020D00006, N01-HC-95163, 75N92020D00004, N01-HC-95164, 75N92020D00007, N01-HC-95165, N01-HC-95166, N01-HC-95167, N01-HC-95168, and N01-HC-95169, GL), and the National Center for Advancing Translational Sciences (UL1-TR-000040, UL1-TR-001079, and UL1-TR-001420, GL).
-This paper has been reviewed and approved by the MESA Publications and Presentations Committee.
+\begin{funding} This research was partially supported by National Institutes of Health (P30 CA-16042, UL1TR000124-02, and P01AT003960, GL; R35GM141798, HZ; R01HG006139, HZ and JJZ; R21HL150374, JJZ; R01DK142026, GL, HZ, and JJZ) and the National Science Foundation (DMS-2054253, HZ and JJZ; IIS-2205441, GL, HZ, and JJZ).
+This paper has been reviewed and approved by the MESA Publications and Presentations Committee. \end{funding} \begin{supplement} \stitle{Supplement to ``A joint model of the individual mean and within-subject variability of a longitudinal outcome with competing-risk time-to-event outcomes'' (DOI: 10.1214/[provided by typesetter])} \sdescription{The Supplementary Material contains details of the implementations and algorithms (Sections 1, 2, and 3), dynamic prediction and prediction performance metrics (Section 4), additional simulation results (Section 5), and additional figures (Section 6).} \end{supplement}